Are you curious about how to validate your content ideas with a content MVP?

 - Use interactive tools/features to encourage people to respond

-Are they going wild or is it crickets?
+Listen to what they say (or don’t say).
+Are they going wild for your idea or is it all tumbleweeds?

 How content MVPs generate audience insights

-You may find that some audiences react differently to others, e.g., your LinkedIn audience didn’t bite, but your Twitter audience are really responsive.
+Some audiences react differently from others.
+Your LinkedIn audience might not bite, but your Twitter audience might be really responsive.

 You can also use a content MVP as many times as necessary to get specifics.
-If you started with a broad topic, for example, you could then niche down within that, and finally you could even ask people what format they want the final content in.
+If you started with a broad topic, for example, you could then niche down within that.
+You could even ask people what format they want the final content in.